Leeds Prison information

-The 7 outcomes are:
+The commitments are:

 We believe that our primary function is to serve the courts of West Yorkshire and that we should focus our efforts on reducing reoffending rates of those offenders sentenced to less than 12 months and who will remain with us during their time in custody.
 We have been ‘Protecting the Public Since 1847’ and will build upon this rich heritage and experience by continuing to hold offenders securely and by working hard to ensure to prevent them returning in the future.

 2 Gloucester Terrace

 Operational capacity: 1212

 Reception criteria: Normal reception arrangements: HMP Leeds is a category B local prison.
 It accepts adult males from the West Yorkshire Courts.

 Accommodation: HMP Leeds has a total of 551 cells spread across six residential units, a segregation unit and in-patients Healthcare Facility.
 The six residential wings are:

 - C Wing – Resettlement wing

 - D Wing – Recovery wing (includes First Night Centre)

 - E Wing – Normal location